Free calculator · 2025–26 SG rate

 Gap vs ASFA comfortable retirement

-Estimates only.
-Assumes constant return rate and salary.
-Does not account for Age Pension, investment switches, or contributions tax beyond 15%.
-Not financial advice.
+Does not account for the Age Pension, investment switches, or contributions tax beyond 15%.

 See your full retirement picture